I Could Not Find A Solution For My Acne—Until I Changed My Diet

 Don’t eat chocolate or greasy food, sure, I’d heard those acne tips before.
 But removing gluten and dairy?
 News to me.
 They certainly didn’t mention that in all the magazine articles I’d read about “getting rid of acne for good.”

-Now I’ve been gluten-free, dairy-free AND acne-free for almost three years, and I’ve never felt or looked better in my entire life.
+Now I’ve been gluten-free, dairy-free, and most importantly acne-free for almost three years, and I’ve never felt or looked better in my entire life.

 If you’ve been struggling with acne for what feels like most of your life, if you’ve tried everything and nothing has worked, give an elimination diet a try to see if gluten and/or dairy could be your problem, too.